 Cohort life expectancies are worked out using age-specific mortality rates which allows for known or projected changes in mortality rates from relevant year based population projections.
-Cohort life expectancies can be accessed from the Reference tables section of the Office for National Statistics website.
+Cohort life expectancies can be accessed from the ONS website.

 Life expectancy figures used for international comparisons are taken from the Statistics area of the Eurostat website.